2019 Yuen Long attack: Late arrival

-An MTR spokesman said workers at the station saw disputes taking place at about 10:45 pm and immediately contacted police within two minutes.
+An MTR spokesman said station staff saw disputes taking place at about 10:45 pm and contacted police within two minutes.
 However, the police officers only arrived at around 11:15 pm, when the mob was gone, despite receiving many other citizens' call to 999 for help.
 Residents also reported being ignored and treated rudely by 999 responders, who claimed they "should stay at home if they are afraid".
 Upon arrival, police were surrounded by dozens of angry residents and protesters who accused police of deliberately retreating after being called to the scene for the first assault.
-It was revealed by RTHK that the police had sent plainclothed officers to monitor the situation prior to the attack, but a plainclothed police officer did not intervene despite the fact that some of the white-shirters were carrying weapons in front of him.
+It was revealed by RTHK that the police had sent plainclothes officers to monitor the situation prior to the attack, but they did not intervene despite the fact that some of the white-clad men were carrying weapons in front of him.

-Police Commander Li Hon-man, who was interviewed at the scene by journalists, was asked why police had arrived late.
+Police commander Li Hon-man, who was interviewed at the scene by journalists, was asked why police had arrived late.
 He was recorded on video saying "I don't know if we were late" and claimed to not have looked at his watch.
 Police said later that dealing with the concurrent anti-government protests on Hong Kong Island had stretched their resources.
 The following day, contact information for Li had been removed from the government directory, along with removal of the details for 11 other lower-ranking officers from the Yuen Long Division.

-Yuen Long District Council members including Zachary Wong and Johnny Mak had alerted the police on 20 July after they heard rumors from rural groups that a potential triad attack was about to take place.
+Yuen Long District Council members including Zachary Wong and Johnny Mak had alerted the police on 20 July after they heard rumours from rural groups that a potential triad attack was about to take place.
 The police responded by saying that they were also alerted by the news and would deploy sufficient manpower to deal with the situation.
 Wong, in a radio programme, disclosed that a group of white-shirters assaulted him, but as he approached a group of police officers nearby for protection, the group of police left and drove away.

-Meanwhile, leaked videos show that two uniformed police officers had arrived on the scene but then turned away.
+Meanwhile, leaked videos showed that two uniformed police officers had arrived on the scene but then left the station.
 Police responded that the two policemen had backed off and called for help as they considered that they did not have the equipment to deal with armed crowds.

-Shutting nearby police station
+Shuttering of nearby police stations

 Many also criticised the fact that police stations in the vicinity of the Yuen Long attacks shut their doors, despite a large group of residents who were there to report crimes.
 Police replied that the shut-down was for safety reasons due to large groups of protesters surrounding the stations.